melvidoni/resume/content/students/ugradpositions.md

 - _Project:_ Security issues admitted in commit messages.
 You will be mining commit messages from open-source GitHub projects, and analysing the text using different NLP techniques. _You can apply to the ANU Co-Lab Honours Grant with this project_.
 [Read more at ANU CECS website](https://cs.anu.edu.au/research/student-research-projects/security-issues-admitted-commit-messages-hons-open).

-- _Project_: Sentiment Analysis in StackOverflow.
-You'll be mining posts from StackOverflow using specific tags, and run sentiment analyses over the text.
-[Read more at ANU CECS website](https://cs.anu.edu.au/research/student-research-projects/sentiment-analysis-stackoverflow-hons-open).

 - _Project_: Analysing data science conversations in Twitter.
 You'll be mining Tweets that have specific hashtags, and analyse the text using different NLP techniques.
 [Read more at ANU CECS website](https://cs.anu.edu.au/research/student-research-projects/analysing-data-science-conversations-twitter-hons-open).